signalfx/integrations/collectd-cassandra/README.md

 # ![](./img/integrations_cassandra.png) Cassandra

- Metadata associated with SignalFx's Cassandra integration with collectd can be found [here](https://github.com/signalfx/integrations/tree/release/collectd-cassandra).
-The relevant code for the plugin can be found [here](https://github.com/signalfx/collectd/blob/master/src/java.c).
+ Metadata associated with SignalFx's Cassandra integration with collectd can be found <a target="_blank" href="https://github.com/signalfx/integrations/tree/release/collectd-cassandra">here</a>.
+The relevant code for the plugin can be found <a target="_blank" href="https://github.com/signalfx/collectd/blob/master/src/java.c">here</a>.

 - [Description](#description)
 - [Requirements and Dependencies](#requirements-and-dependencies)